inQWIRE/VQO/experiments/README.md

 ## Running Experiments

+Our experiments require the VOQC optimizer, whcih can be installed with `opam install voqc`.

 First, run `make` in the top level (`..`) directory.
 This will compile our Coq proofs.
 Then run `./extract.sh` in the current directory.
 This will extract our Coq definitions to OCaml and compile the resulting OCaml code.
 Finally, run `./run.sh` in the current directory.
 This will re-generate the circuits in vqo_files and run VOQC on all circuit, writing the results to `results.csv`.

 The files in the vqo_files directory use the following naming conventions, where N is the number of bits in the operation: